TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 Let's say there are new features involving integrating with third parties that will consume our fancy new API, that was just built in a hurry for a PoC, in the next quarter.
 We had identified some tech debt related to speed on that part of the codebase, like not enough tests, documentation,  or some code that needs refactor because it was just a PoC.
-We know that this will impact the time to market, so we can anticipate and just focus as technical goal for the sprints to "improve the time to market for new API features" while working on the user stories.
+We know that this will impact the time to market, so we can anticipate and just focus as a technical goal for the sprints to "improve the time to market for new API features" while working on the user stories.
 Focusing only on that goal (for example omitting any big architectural refactor) we could tackle our codebase at the same time we were delivering new value.